 Setting: Soon after receiving the gift, within the context of shared appreciation for education, and within the community norms and values of the particular organization associated with the gift

 It’s important that you also define the particular rhetorical situation that describes the kind of note that you’ll be writing.
 So, before you begin, make sure that you identify the author, audience, purposes, and setting that describe your particular letter.
 Thinking carefully about these elements will help you personalize your letter and ensure that it is appropriate for your particular situation.

 In addition to consulting this guide, it is essential that you check with the organization that has administered or given you the gift to determine if they have specific guidelines about how you should write your letter.
-In particular, if you’re a student at UW-Madison who has been given a scholarship through the UW Foundation, please refer to their guidelines in addition to the recommendations given here.
+In particular, if you’re a student at UW-Madison who has been given a scholarship through an organization such as the McBurney Disability Resource Center or the UW Foundation, please refer to their guidelines in addition to the recommendations given here.